A Family Farmhouse

 The Lee Home

 This young family of four recently decided to build their dream home.
-With the help of McCoy Homes Inc., Jeana and Zach Lee were able to design and execute a home that fits all of their family’s needs.
+With the help of Broadleaf Residential Inc., Jeana and Zach Lee were able to design and execute a home that fits all of their family’s needs.
 “I grew up on about 40 acres in Georgia, and I really wanted that feeling of being surrounded by land, but we didn’t want to keep up 40 acres,” Zach laughs, recalling how they landed on this lot.
 “Three acres was perfect, and we were able to build a home we can grow into and that’s large enough for family get-togethers,” Jeana chimes in.
 With intentional planning to accommodate family, incorporate touches of nostalgic design elements, and create plenty of space for kids to play, the pair was able to design their dream family farmhouse.

 By Katie Faulkner | Photography by Philip Slowiak